optimagic-dev/optimagic/docs/source/development/ep-00-governance-model.md

 Community meetings can be held to elect a steering council, make changes to the governance model or code of conduct, or to make other decisions that affect the community as a whole.
-Moreover, they serve to keep the community updated about the development of estimagic and get feedback.
+Moreover, they serve to keep the community updated about the development of optimagic and get feedback.

 Community meetings need to be announced via our public channels (e.g. the [zulip workspace](https://ose.zulipchat.com) or GitHub discussions) with sufficient time